Dawei-zhou/Learning/README.md

-# exercise
-exercise to create a new repository
+# Learning experience about programing